engity-com/bifroest/docs/reference/auditlog/index.md

 ### Storage and recovery

 Bifröst signs and durably flushes every accepted record.
-Native `.baudit` and `.beaudit` segments rotate at approximately 16 MiB and are linked through signed hashes; a signed `head.cbor` anchors the latest record.
-See the [native format contract](native-format-contract.md) for the public/private field boundary and container layout.
+Native `.baudit` and `.beaudit` segments rotate at approximately 16 MiB and are linked through signed hashes; a signed `head.cbor` anchors the latest record under `<journal-directory>/<producer-id>/`.
+See the [native format contract](native-format-contract.md) for the public/private field boundary and container layout and the [audit format vectors](audit-format-vectors.md) for signed clear and encrypted examples.

 Startup repairs interrupted publication and uncommitted tails past the signed checkpoint, but rejects invalid committed units, signatures, broken chains, and lost records.
 Large recorder-recovery scans use managed `.bifroest-work` directories, which can remain after an unclean process termination and may then be removed manually while Bifröst is stopped.
 Read-only verification instead uses the operating system's temporary directory for large scans.

-Use [`bifroest audit verify`](../cli/audit/verify.md) for read-only verification.
+Use [`bifroest audit verify`](../cli/audit/verify.md) for read-only verification of a complete stopped journal.
 The `export` and `merge` commands produce redacted JSON Lines by default only after verification; `--with-sensitive` explicitly includes the private fields and requires a decryption identity for `.beaudit`.
-These outputs are not signed journals.
+Public envelope metadata such as timestamps and outcomes can still be sensitive.
+JSON Lines are unsigned views, not replacements for the signed original files.

+S3, SFTP, and WebDAV targets deliver only sealed segments, not `head.cbor`, an active segment, or a complete journal tree.
+Audit CLI commands take a configured auditlog name and require the signed head; they do not verify a standalone remote segment.
+For remote-only evidence, retain an independently trusted expected chain tip to detect deletion of a valid suffix; a mutable copy of the head alone does not prevent rollback.

 ### Properties {: #journal-properties }